 David Buchanan, a member of Ca-Nu-Pa Chapter, is a Vigil Honor member who has served faithfully in both the Venturing and OA programs.
 David served as the Lodge Secretary in 2012 and as the 2013 Lodge Chief, David led the effort to align the Lodge inductions with National guidelines and the previous tap-out was removed for a time.
 As a Venturing leader, David sat on the Area Committee and helped build a stronger Venturing program.

 James Stokes, a member of Sahkanaga Chapter, is a Vigil Honor member who has exemplified selfless dedication to the Lodge.
 He has led countless inductions for the Lodge and is a model Elangomat.
 James served as the 2015 Council Venturing President and as the Lodge’s first Vice Chief of Inductions in 2013, James revised the Lodge inductions to match National guidelines.
 James served as an Officer for many years and as the 2016 Dixie Fellowship Associate Coordinator.

-Matthew Watson, a past Chapter Chief of Ani-Wa’ya, is the current Lodge Chief, has served as a Lodge Officer for five years, and served in section leadership for three years where in 2016, Matthew served as the Section Chief – the first SR-5 Chief of the Order’s second century.
-Matthew is a leader of the National Communications Team, leads Journey to Excellence for the Southern Region, and has staffed multiple NLS courses for the Region.
+Matthew Watson, a past Chapter Chief of Ani-Wa’ya, the 2017 Lodge Chief, served as a Lodge Officer for five years, and served in section leadership for three years where in 2016, Matthew served as the Section Chief – the first SR-5 Chief of the Order’s second century.
+Matthew was a leader of the National Communications Team, led Journey to Excellence for the Southern Region, and staffed multiple NLS courses for the Region.
 Most recently, Matthew was elected to serve as the 2017 Jamboree Vice Chief of the Indian Village.
-Matthew also serves on the Recognition, Awards, History and Preservation Subcommittee of the OA and for the 2015 anniversary year, authored the Lodge’s centennial history book.
+Matthew also served on the Recognition, Awards, History and Preservation Subcommittee of the OA and for the 2015 anniversary year, authored the Lodge’s centennial history book.